Tornadoes of 2014: May 22 (United States)

+May 23 (Philippines)

+A Tornado accompanied by a hailstorm struck Cauayan, Isabela where it damaged houses and toppled a concrete wall, which led to 2 people being killed.

 June

 June 3–4 (United States)

+The poorly anchored/constructed home swept away at low-end EF3 intensity in Nemaha County, Kansas.

-On June 3, the Storm Prediction Center issued a high risk outlook for parts of the Great Plains, mainly due to a significant risk of damaging winds and large hail.
-A few tornadoes occurred as well, including an EF3 tornado that leveled a poorly constructed home near Bern, KS.
+On June 3, the Storm Prediction Center issued a high risk outlook for parts of the Great Plains, mainly due to a significant risk of damaging winds, although a risk of very large hail and strong tornadoes was outlined.
+Hail up to the size of golfballs and wind gusts ranging from 60-80 mph (96 km-128 km) were reported.
+Some flooding also occurred with total rain amounts ranging from 1-3 inches(25.4mm-76.2mm).
+A few tornadoes occurred as well, including an EF3 tornado that leveled a poorly constructed home near Bern, Kansas.
 An EF2 tornado caused damage to farm structures near Oakland, Iowa, as well.
 The next day, the system produced seven additional weak tornadoes across the Midwest, resulting in minor damage.